 This is the routine to follow for the first day and the 4th day.
 We will call it the routine A

-- Face cleansing to remove toxins, excess oil from the night, ( I used this product for this routine).
+- Face cleansing to remove toxins, excess oil from the night, ( I used this product you can find on Amazon for this routine).
 It is a natural cleanser that I love because it is very mild and makes sure your skin is perfectly clean and refreshed.
 Of course, you can use your regular cleanser as long as it is not too drying.

 - Toner to tighten the pores 🙂 I love using witch hazel as a toner.
-My favorite brand is this one.
+My favorite brand is this one through Amazon.
 Check also our guide about the uses of witch hazel on face here .
 (Make sure to pick the one without alcohol as it is too drying in the long run)

-- Face lotion/ cream: I used this great face moisturiser with salicylic acid to fight whiteheads and pimples.
+- Face lotion/ cream: I used this great face moisturiser I bought on Amazon with salicylic acid to fight whiteheads and pimples.

 Night (before sleeping)